She made history as Chicago mayor. Reelection may be harder

 Elected as a reform-minded outsider who would rid the city of pay-to-play politics, Lightfoot was criticized when a campaign staffer sent out an email to public school teachers seeking students to volunteer for the campaign in exchange for class credit.
 Lightfoot apologized, calling it a mistake.
 Inspectors general are reviewing for possible policy violations.

-Some of Lightfoot’s biggest battles have been with the Chicago Teachers Union, which backed her first run for mayor.
+Some of Lightfoot’s biggest battles have been with the Chicago Teachers Union, which backed her opponent in Lightfoot’s first run for mayor.
 The two sides butted heads during an 11-day teachers strike in 2019 and bickered over returning to in-school instruction during the pandemic.

 This year, the teachers union has endorsed Lightfoot rival Brandon Johnson, a Cook County commissioner and former Chicago teacher and union organizer.
 Johnson, who has criticized Lightfoot for running as a progressive and then breaking campaign promises, wants to shift money away from the police department and toward better mental health care and other services for long-neglected neighborhoods like the one where he lives on the city’s West Side.

-Note: This story has been corrected by deleting the reference to Atlanta as among the major cities electing a mayor in 2023 and to state that the Chicago Teachers Union backed Lightfoot’s opponent in 2019.